ENCCS/python-for-hpc/content/cupy.md

 # CuPy

 :::{questions}
-- How could I make my Python code to run on a GPU
+- How could I make my Python code to run on a GPU?
-- How do I copy data to the GPU memory
+- How do I copy data to the GPU memory?
 :::

 :::{objectives}